 2. Upload a photo or choose one of the thumbnail makers’ templates.

-3. Add text, clipart, or a background to your thumbnail.
+3. Add text, clip art, or a background to your thumbnail.

-Once you’ve picked your picture or template, you can make your thumbnail stand out even more by adding text, clipart, or a background to it.
+Once you’ve picked your picture or template, you can make your thumbnail stand out even more by adding text, clip art, or a background to it.

 To further clarify your video’s subject matter, consider adding your video’s title to the thumbnail.
-Additionally, if your photo, graphic, or text is bright, consider placing it on top of a dark background.
+If your photo, graphic, or text is bright, consider placing it on top of a dark background.
 The color contrast will make your thumbnail pop.
 The same logic applies to dark objects and bright backdrops.

 4. Download the finished product to your computer.

-7 YouTube Thumbnail Makers
+8 YouTube Thumbnail Makers